timmyg/nextjs-hasura-magiclink/README.md

 * [vercel](https://vercel.com) for deployment and hosting of nextjs frontend and backend
 * [heroku 1-click install](https://hasura.io/) for hosting hasura/postgres graphql database

+The demo app being built is poopasaurus - a way to log a baby's poops, pees, feedings, naps, etc.

 ## Getting Started

 First, run the development server: